 Getting to the Beauty Creek Trailhead

-If you reach the Beauty Creek Hostel on the Icefields Parkway you’ve gone two kilometres too far.
+If you reach the Beauty Creek Hostel on the Icefields Parkway you’ve gone 2 km too far.

 You won’t avoid people, at least initially as the throngs have come to see Sunwapta Falls, and for good reason.
 The waterfalls shoot through a narrow cleft with terrifying force so they are an amazing sight to see.

-Almost no one continues to Lower Sunwapta Falls, just two easy kilometres away.
-And yet these falls and the trail are also very beautiful.
+Almost no one continues to Lower Sunwapta Falls, just 1.6 km away.
+And yet Lower Sunwapta Falls and the trail are also very beautiful.

-To find the trail to the lower falls, stay on the east side of the river until the pavement ends.
-Look for a sign and the easy to follow trail that leads you down gently through the woods with peek-a-boo canyon views and a couple of excellent lookouts.
+To find the trail to the Lower Sunwapta Falls, stay on the east side of the river until the pavement ends.
+Look for a sign and then follow the trail as it leads you gently down through the woods with peek-a-boo canyon views and a couple of excellent lookouts.

 The trail peters out into the woods after you reach the last waterfall in the canyon at about the two kilometre mark.
 It’s a gentle ascent to return to the parking lot.

-Look for Sunwapta Falls Rocky Mountain Resort on the west side of the Icefields Parkway.
-It’s 55 kilometres south of Jasper and very well signed.
+Look for Sunwapta Falls on the west side of the Icefields Parkway.
+It’s 55 km south of Jasper and very well signed.
 Follow the dirt road to the parking lot.
 The resort is a good place to grab a meal or picnic supplies.
 And they make a decent latte too.

-Edith Cavell Meadows – Busy but in-your-face glacier views
+Cavell Meadows – busy but enjoy in-your-face glacier views

 Getting to the Edith Cavell Meadows trailhead